GSA/plainlanguage.gov/_pages/law/background/plain-language-in-the-government.md

 ---
-title: A history of plain language in the United States government
+title: A history of plain language in the U.S. government
 permalink: /law/background/plain-language-in-the-government/
 sidenav: law
 intro: Joanne Locke, formerly of HHS, gives an overview of the milestones in using plain language from the end of World War II to the early 2000s.

 ---

-Awareness of the need for clear language isn't new in the US government.
+Awareness of the need for clear language isn't new in the U.S. government.

 ### SEC Plain English Handbook